sipb/homeworld/README.md

 # Subfolders

- * auth: authserver
+Top-level:

+ * building: code and scripts for creating binaries and uploading them to repositories
+ * deployment: code and scripts for deploying or operating a cluster
+ * design: (incomplete) design documents for the system.

+In more detail:

+ * building/build-helpers: build scripts for intermediate tools (i.e. Go)
+ * building/build-acis: container build scripts
+ * building/build-debs: debian package build scripts
+ * building/build-iso: installation ISO build scripts
+ * building/upstream: vendored upstream source packages (stored in a separate Git repository; see pull-upstream.sh)
+ * building/upload-acis: uploading containers to the registry
- * admission: scripts to set up the SSH system
+ * building/upload-debs: uploading debian packages to the repository

- * build-etcd, build-flannel, build-kubernetes, build-rkt: building required software components
+ * deployment/admit: deployment scripts for admission server
- * deployment: deployment code and overview
+ * deployment/auth: deployment scripts for authentication server
- * clustered: code that runs on the cluster
+ * deployment/clustered: configuration files and scripts for code that runs on the cluster
+ * deployment/deployment-config: files and scripts for configuring a cluster and setting up certificates

 # Repository Security